gemc/home/_documentation/api/options/seed.md

    Random Seed: set the random seed to an integer value.
 Default:
-   If the random seed is set to -12345, the seed will be set using a combination of:
+   If the random seed is not provided, it will be set using a combination of:
    - local time
    - process id
    - clock function